 My husband and I can typically get four meals out of one chicken.
 So I would think a family of four can get at least two.
 You can always stretch meals by adding more veggies, pasta, or rice.

 I cook quite a few dishes with rotisserie chicken, including this comforting chicken and rice casserole.
-It’s one of our favorites at our house.
-I also like it in the Italian chicken zucchini casserole and this scrumptious chicken pot pie.

 Benefits of Broccoli

 Broccoli is one of the most nutritious foods you can eat, so I like to use it whenever possible.
 My husband doesn’t like it as much as I do, which is why I cook it with sauces.

 Here are some of the benefits of broccoli, according to Healthline:

 It is packed with vitamins and minerals.